18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 ## Key Objectives

 ### Key objective #1: You’ll contribute high-quality, well-tested, maintainable code across an entire project lifecycle, using best practices for modern software development.
-- Practice and enthusiastically share engineering methodologies and tools throughout all stages of the project lifecycle.
+- Practice and enthusiastically share engineering methodologies and tools throughout all stages of the project lifecycle
-- Influence project planning and design using usability research, analytics, and other metrics.
+- Influence project planning and design using usability research, analytics, and other metrics
-- Participate in code review, architecture discussions, and feature prioritization.
+- Participate in code review, architecture discussions, and feature prioritization
-- Take pride of ownership in all projects you touch; leave code better than you found it.
+- Take pride of ownership in all projects you touch; leave code better than you found it
-- Contribute to documentation, tests, style fixes, accessibility, performance, security, and more.
+- Contribute to documentation, tests, style fixes, accessibility, performance, security, and more
-- Deliver code that’s easy to deploy, update, and monitor by ensuring that the necessary tooling is present early in the project development cycle or by introducing tooling into an existing project, as needed.
+- Deliver code that’s easy to deploy, update, and monitor by ensuring that the necessary tooling is present early in the project development cycle or by introducing tooling into an existing project, as needed

 ### Key objective #2: You’ll positively contribute to the culture and knowledge of the engineering team, practicing and enthusiastically sharing agile methodologies throughout all stages of the project lifecycle.
-- Work within a distributed, multidisciplinary agile team by participating in constructive discussions, openly sharing knowledge, and demonstrating value for technical and non-technical contributions.
+- Work within a distributed, multidisciplinary agile team by participating in constructive discussions, openly sharing knowledge, and demonstrating value for technical and non-technical contributions
-- Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences.
+- Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences
-- Provide visibility into each project’s progress, communicate blockers and challenges, and ask for help when you need it.
+- Provide visibility into each project’s progress, communicate blockers and challenges, and ask for help when you need it
-- Demonstrate a strong understanding of the elements of agile methodology (scrum, kanban, and so on).
+- Demonstrate a strong understanding of the elements of agile methodology (scrum, kanban, and so on)
-- Practice human-centered design, user testing, feature prioritization, DevOps, and other relevant concepts.
+- Practice human-centered design, user testing, feature prioritization, DevOps, and other relevant concepts

 ### Key objective #3: You’ll meet customer expectations, along with personal and organizational goals.
 You’ll produce high-quality results by applying technical knowledge, analyzing problems, and calculating risk.
-- Hold yourself and your team accountable for measurable, high-quality, timely, and cost-effective results.
+- Hold yourself and your team accountable for measurable, high-quality, timely, and cost-effective results
-- Demonstrate your credibility in your area of expertise, deliver high-quality work, and accept responsibility for mistakes.
+- Demonstrate your credibility in your area of expertise, deliver high-quality work, and accept responsibility for mistakes
-- Meet the needs of internal and external customers.
+- Meet the needs of internal and external customers
-- Make well-informed, effective, and timely decisions.
+- Make well-informed, effective, and timely decisions
-- Identify and analyze problems in a constructive manner.
+- Identify and analyze problems in a constructive manner
-- Explain technical issues and concepts clearly to both technical and non-technical audiences.
+- Explain technical issues and concepts clearly to both technical and non-technical audiences

 ### Key objective #4: You’ll lead change, both within and outside the organization, to meet organizational goals.
 You’ll help establish an organizational vision and implement it in a continuously changing environment.
-- Develop new insights into situations and question conventional approaches.
+- Develop new insights into situations and question conventional approaches
-- Develop, implement, and drive technical strategy in engineering-specific and organization-wide contexts.
+- Develop, implement, and drive technical strategy in engineering-specific and organization-wide contexts
-- Keep up-to-date on policies and trends that affect the organization and shape stakeholders’ views.
+- Keep up-to-date on policies and trends that affect the organization and shape stakeholders’ views
-- Adapt to change and quickly integrate new information.
+- Adapt to change and quickly integrate new information
-- Formulate and execute consistently against objectives and priorities.
+- Formulate and execute consistently against objectives and priorities
-- Take a long-term view and build a shared vision with people across TTS, GSA, and across the US Government.
+- Take a long-term view and build a shared vision with people across TTS, GSA, and across the US Government

 ## Minimum Qualifications